create3000/x_ite/docs/_posts/components/Layering/Layer.md

 ### SFBool [in, out] **isPickable** TRUE

-IsPickable determines whether pick traversal is performed for this layer.
+*isPickable* determines whether pick traversal is performed for this layer.

 ### SFNode [in, out] **viewport** NULL <small>[X3DViewportNode]</small>